Skip to main content

 • Start Date

-1 March 2021
+1 March 2022

 About the project

 Alzheimer's disease and Frontotemporal dementia are two common causes of dementia, for which there is no effective treatment or cure.
 In the brains of people with these disorders, abnormal clumping of a protein known as tau is observed.
 These tau clumps start off small, but over time mature, grow and form large tau tangles.
 Historically, it was thought that tau tangles cause cells within the brain to die.
 However, new research suggests that it is the smaller, initial tau clumps which are responsible for this.
-This has major implications, as current drugs in clinical trials are known to target tau tangles and, by causing them to disassemble, these drugs may in fact cause the release of smaller toxic tau clumps that were safely trapped away.
+This has major implications, as current drugs in clinical trials act by targeting tau tangles and, by causing them to disassemble, these drugs may in fact cause the release of smaller toxic tau clumps that were safely trapped away.

 Where are they now?